berni23/results_widget/Readme.md

 # Results widget

-Reads data from `data.csv` and displays it along with a reference curve.
+Reads data Jaehan Baes simulation and overplots a made-up profile.
-Parameters can be selected and the lines update automatically.
-Clicking on a line prints the parameters on the screen.

 Just run `python results_widget.py` from the terminal or from `ipython`, run `%run results_widget.py` to call the plot.
 Modify it to your needs.